guisteink/guisteink/README.md

 Web developer since 2019, student of Computer Engineering since 2017 and passionate about new technologies since always

-* 📚 Computer Engineering student at UFES
+* 📚 Computer Engineering by UFES
 * 💼 Working as a full-stack developer
 * 🔥 Currently studying Distributed Systems and Microservices Architecture